nmarsollier/nmarsollier/README.md

 - Code Samples: [github.com/nmarsollier](https://github.com/nmarsollier/)
 - Duration: 2013 - 2023

-## Some interestings repositories with sameple code
+## Some repositories with code samples

-[Android App](https://github.com/nmarsollier/fit_fat) Controls the Fat and Weight in different ways.
+[Fit Fat Android App](https://github.com/nmarsollier/fit_fat) Controls the Fat and Weight in different ways.
 MVI Demo app  in 2 verions Android SDK and Jetpack Compose

+[Fit Fat in React Native](https://github.com/nmarsollier/fit_fat_react_native) Same as above but in RN.

+[Ecommerce Microservices](https://github.com/nmarsollier/ecommerce) Ecommerce microservices environment for Educations purposes.
+5 Microservices wroten in Golang, Typescript, Java and Kotlin.

 [Goland Tutorial](https://github.com/nmarsollier/go_index) Golang advanced Ideas and techniques.
+Some crazy ideas and good code to share.

 [Battery Switch Widget for Android](https://github.com/nmarsollier/batteryswitch) With tasmota support can switch the battery charger when battery is 80% and turn on when it is 15%.